 Your HR team may want you to request the employee’s current personal email address and cell number.
 This enables you to communicate easily after the employee’s corporate email address is inaccessible.
 This is critical too so that your outplacement firm has necessary contact data.

 #8 Visualize a Future Relationship

 Recognize that things change, and this day may not be the end of your relationship.
 “Boomerang rehires” can resurface in your life.
 You may be working with this colleague again – at your current company or elsewhere.
 This employee may go to work for a customer organization.
 In turn, they may end up having a large degree of influence in decisions affecting you and your company in the future.
 This employee may return as a consultant.
 You may work for her someday.
 Or you may meet again outside work.
 (She could marry your nephew, and you’ll see each other every holiday season!)
 As far-fetched as any of these scenarios may sound, it’s true that throughout one’s career, we’ll encounter many of our past colleagues again – and often in dissimilar roles!

 If the employee asks you to provide a recommendation, ask the employee to email or text you with some thoughts about what he wants you to say.
 (It’s helpful if you know how he intends to market himself – or at least how he sees his strengths.)
 You don’t want to give someone a false reference, but you can at least try to search for something positive.
-Offer to link up with the person on LinkedIn, if you aren’t already “linked” with this person, consider offering to do so.
+Offer to link up with the person on LinkedIn, if you aren’t already.
 If you feel it’s appropriate and will align with your company’s culture and policies, offer to provide a recommendation via LinkedIn.

 It shows you want to get this right for your exiting employees and your company.

-For more tools to prepare yourself, download your guide to Employee Layoffs: 15 Best Practices for Delivering the News now.
+Prepare yourself with more tools.
+Download your guide to Employee Layoffs: 17 Best Practices now.